 The only requirement is that you live with the other person and you are financially connected to them in some way.
 This means that, technically, you can apply for an interlocking IVA with a partner, spouse, civil partner, or even a child that you have joint debts or bank accounts with.

-Before applying for an interlocking IVA, you must ensure that you are eligible by having at least two different creditors and enough disposable income to make monthly payments towards your debt – most creditors won’t accept less than £100 a month.
+Before applying for an interlocking IVA, you must ensure that you are eligible by having at least two different creditors and enough disposable income to make monthly payments towards your debt.
+There is no minimum payment required for an IVA, but most creditors won’t accept less than £100 a month.

 “No fuss, just simple, honest advice.
 Communication is good and they make the process as easy as they can.”